PCB Announces Financial Support For Unemployed Women Players - UrduPoint

 The latest PCB decision means 43 women cricketers will now be supported by the PCB.

-Urooj Mumtaz: “The Covid-19 pandemic has brought a halt to all women cricketing activities worldwide.
+Urooj Mumtaz said , "The Covid-19 pandemic has brought a halt to all women cricketing activities worldwide.
 This has adversely affected our women cricketers, some of whom are the sole breadwinners of their families.